confluentinc/ksql/docs/installation/server-config/avro-schema.rst

 KSQL currently supports Avro data in the Kafka message values.

-The following functionality is not yet supported:
+The following functionality is not supported yet:

 -  Message keys in Avro format are not supported.
 Message keys in KSQL are always interpreted as STRING format, which means KSQL will ignore Avro schemas that have been registered for message keys.
--  Avro schemas with nested fields are not supported.
+-  Avro schemas with nested fields are not supported yet.
 This is because KSQL does not yet support nested columns.

 Configuring KSQL for Avro
 ^^^^^^^^^^^^^^^^^^^^^^^^^